Mike Yastrzemski Player Props: Giants vs. Cardinals

-On Monday, Mike Yastrzemski (.293 batting average in his past 10 games, with two doubles, two home runs, a walk and six RBI) and the San Francisco Giants face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:45 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (batting .293 in his past 10 games, with a double, two home runs, a walk and six RBI), take on starting pitcher Jake Woodford and the St. Louis Cardinals at Oracle Park, Tuesday at 9:45 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Mets.
+In his last appearance, he strung together two hits (going 2-for-4) against the Cardinals.

 Mike Yastrzemski Game Info & Props vs. the Cardinals